awesome-kyuubi/hadoop-testing/README.md

 This serves as a testing sandbox for Hadoop, equipped with fundamental components of the Hadoop ecosystem to facilitate the rapid establishment of test environments.

+# Prepare

+This project uses [ansible](https://www.ansible.com/) to build.
+Please make sure you have installed it before building.

+Considering, ansible strongly depends on the Python environment.
+To make the Python environment independent and easy to manage, it is recommended to use `pyenv` and `virtualenv` to manage Python environment.

 # Components

 The supported components are listed below: